Ezequiel Tovar Player Props: Rockies vs. Royals

 Royals Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in MLB.

-- The Royals' 5.05 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.08).

-- Royals pitchers combine to allow 64 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Royals pitchers combine to rank 15th in baseball in home runs allowed (65 total, 1.1 per game).

-- Lyles makes the start for the Royals, his 12th of the season.
-He is 0-9 with a 7.15 ERA and 45 strikeouts in 61 2/3 innings pitched.
+- Lynch (0-0) takes the mound for the Royals to make his second start this season.

-- His last time out was on Saturday against the Washington Nationals, when the righty tossed five innings, surrendering five earned runs while allowing six hits.
+- His most recent appearance came on Sunday against the Washington Nationals, when the left-hander tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.